Impact of Information on Quantum Heat Engines: Maximum Landauer efficiency

 Thus, when such unitaries $\bar U_k$ are chosen for feedback control, the post-feedback-control state, Eq. (\ref{eq:rho'}), is the WS Hamiltonian ground state, $\rho'=\ket{e_1} \bra{e_1}$.
 Given that the WS Hamiltonian is the direct sum of the $N$ local Hamiltonians $H_i$, the ground state is the tensor product of the ground states of each partition.
 Thus, the unitaries $\bar U_k$ individually maximize each term $Q_{i}$ (with $i>0$).
 Since all such maximum $Q_i$'s are trivially non-negative, their sum amounts to $Q_\text{in}$, Eq. (\ref{eq:Q-in}), which thus attains its maximal value $\bar Q_\text{in}$ in Eq. (\ref{eq:Q-bar-in}).

 Note that this value is one and the same regardless of the set of measurement projectors, as long as they are all rank 1.
-Furthermore, the positivity of all $Q_i$'s (with $i>0$) also ensures maximization of the first term $\sum_{i=1}^N Q_i/ \sum_{i=1}^N\theta(Q_i)$, which attains unit value.
-Accordingly, the difference of the two terms in Eq. (\ref{eq:eta-L}), i.e., the Landauer efficiency $\eta^L$, would be maximized, and amount to the value in Eq. (\ref{eq:top-eta-L-fine}).
+Furthermore, the positivity of all $Q_i$'s (with $i>0$) also ensures maximization of the first term $\sum_{i=1}^N Q_i/ \sum_{i=1}^N[Q_i]_+$, which attains unit value.
+Accordingly, the difference of the two terms in Eq. (\ref{eq:eta-L}), i.e., the Landauer efficiency $\eta^L$, is maximized by the ergotropy unitaries, Eq. (\ref{eq:ergotropyU}), and amounts to the value in Eq. (\ref{eq:top-eta-L-fine}).

 A remarkable aftermath of Eq. (\ref{eq:top-eta-L-fine}) is that, among all fine-grain measurement sets, the largest value of the max Landauer efficiency is achieved when measuring in the WS Hamiltonian eigenbasis $\boldsymbol{E}$.
-That is
+That is,

 To prove Eq. (\ref{eq:max-L-eff}) note that the measurement operators enter Eq. (\ref{eq:top-eta-L-fine}) only through the Shannon information.
 Thus, we only need to show that the Shannon information $h[\{\cdot\}]$ is minimal among all fine-grain measurements when measuring over the set $\boldsymbol{E}$.
 Let